T-srikrishna/SQL-portfolio/day_2/ReadMe.md

 ### 📅 Day 2
-Completed 4 Easy queries demonstrating aggregation and filtering.
+Completed queries demonstrating aggregation and filtering.
 All queries are stored in a single file.

 **Combined File:** [`day_2.sql`](./Day02.SQL)